ra-zo/walmart-monitor/README.md

 # walmart-monitor
-Designed to assist with purchasing essential items during COVID-19 (Medicine, masks, gloves, infant formula, etc).
+Designed to assist with purchasing essential items during COVID-19 (Medicine, masks, gloves, infant formula, self-tests, etc).
 Monitors the Walmart website for the item of your choice.
 If a restock is detected, it will send it to your Discord channel.

 ## Getting Started